-The Kenya National TSO shall develop and communicate formal procedures for correcting transmission line faults.
+The SOshall develop and communicate formal procedures for correcting transmission line faults.

-When breakers controlling a line trips due to a line fault, the TNSP shall coordinate with the Kenya National TSO as per the operational guidelines below:
+When breakers controlling a line trip due to a line fault, the TNSP shall coordinate with the SOas per the operational guidelines below:

-The Kenya National TSO shall notice the unexpected trip from the SCADA and check to confirm whether the line has auto-reclosed or locked out.
-If line has auto-reclosed, the TNSP shall note the relays operated and distance of fault from the distance fault recorder and pass them to the Kenya National TSO.
-The Kenya National TSO shall log the relays operated and the distance of fault along with other information such as location of fault, identified by station, if possible; exact time of event; name of person working on the event; and exact time the fault was cleared.
+The SOshall notice the unexpected trip from the SCADA and check to confirm whether the line has autoreclosed or locked out.
+If line has auto-reclosed, the TNSP shall note the relays operated and distance of fault from the distance fault recorder and pass them to the SO.
+The SOshall log the relays operated and the distance of fault along with other information such as location of fault, identified by station, if possible; exact time of event; name of person working on the event; and exact time the fault was cleared.
 The incident shall be logged and relevant personnel shall be informed.

-If line has locked out, The Kenya National TSO shall evaluate impact of the trip on the system by observing system response to the trip.
+If line has locked out, the SOshall evaluate impact of the trip on the system by observing system response to the trip.

-If there is any serious impact on the system, The Kenya National TSO shall take relevant appropriate action to stabilise the system.
+If there is any serious impact on the system, the SOshall take relevant appropriate action to stabilise the system.

-If there is no serious impact as a result of the trip, The Kenya National TSO shall check to confirm with the TNSP if any work is being carried out on the line.
-If so, the Kenya National TSO shall determine if the fault is caused by the TNSP.
-If fault is caused by the TNSP, The Kenya National TSO shall instruct the TNSP to eliminate the cause of fault, and the TNSP shall notify the Kenya National TSO of the completion of eliminating the fault.
+If there is no serious impact as a result of the trip, the SOshall check to confirm with the TNSP if any work is being carried out on the line.
+If so, the SOshall determine if the fault is caused by the TNSP.
+If fault is caused by the TNSP, the SOshall instruct the TNSP to eliminate the cause of fault, and the TNSP shall notify the SO of the completion of eliminating the fault.

-If no work is being carried out on the line, The Kenya National TSO shall check to confirm if line is from a manned substation or not.
-If the line is from manned substation, The Kenya National TSO shall issue instructions for reading and resetting relays and distance of fault from the distance fault recorder.
-If the line is from an un-manned substation, The Kenya National TSO shall direct the TNSP to the relevant substation.
+If no work is being carried out on the line, the SOshall check to confirm if line is from a manned substation or not.
+If the line is from manned substation, the SOshall issue instructions for reading and resetting relays and distance of fault from the distance fault recorder.
+If the line is from an un-manned substation, the SOshall direct the TNSP to the relevant substation.
 The TNSP shall note down relays operated, reset them and also record the distance of the fault from the fault recorder.

-The Kenya National TSO shall check to confirm whether breaker-operating commands are available or not, and if so issue instructions for closing of line breakers.
-The Kenya National TSO shall close breakers controlling the line by sending a closing command using SCADA.
-If breaker-operating commands are not available, the Kenya National TSO shall issue instructions to the TNSP for closing of line breakers.
-The TNSP shall close circuit breakers controlling the line as instructed by the Kenya National TSO after selecting breakers on remote or local mode.
-The TNSP shall try a reclosure on the line and notify the Kenya National TSO of completion of carrying out a reclosure.
-If line holds, the Kenya National TSO shall check to confirm whether the line trips again or not.
-The TNSP shall notify the Kenya National TSO of completion of closing the breakers.
-The Kenya National TSO shall create, update and log the incident.
+The SOshall check to confirm whether breaker-operating commands are available or not, and if so issue instructions for closing of line breakers.
+The SOshall close breakers controlling the line by sending a closing command using SCADA.
+If breaker-operating commands are not available, the SOshall issue instructions to the TNSP for closing of line breakers.
+The TNSP shall close circuit breakers controlling the line as instructed by the SOafter selecting breakers on remote or local mode.
+The TNSP shall try a reclosure on the line and notify the SOof completion of carrying out a reclosure.
+If line holds, the SOshall check to confirm whether the line trips again or not.
+The TNSP shall notify the SOof completion of closing the breakers.
+The SOshall create, update and log the incident.

-The Kenya National TSO shall inform relevant personnel about the incident.
+The SOshall inform relevant personnel about the incident.

-If the line holds, the Kenya National TSO shall check to find out if any Customers are interrupted as a result of the trip.
-If Customers are interrupted and there is alternative source of supply, the Kenya National TSO shall transfer or co-ordinate activities to transfer Customers to alternative source of power.
+If the line holds, the SOshall check to find out if any Customers are interrupted as a result of the trip.
+If Customers are interrupted and there is alternative source of supply, the SO shall transfer or co-ordinate activities to transfer Customers to alternative source of power.